robey/font-problems/README.md

 Each int is a single column of pixels, with the LSB at the top.
 The columns are listed left-to-right.
 Having the LSB at the top may seem weird, but it allows for fast decoding if you draw top-to-bottom: each pixel can mask off the lowest bit and then shift right one place.

+In the BMP file, glyphs that aren't as wide as the cell should be pushed up against the left edge.
+Font-problems will detect the whitespace on the right edge, and remove it.

 ## PSF files

 PSF file format is described here: http://www.win.tue.nl/~aeb/linux/kbd/font-formats-1.html